Jonah Heim Preview, Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.94 team ERA ranks seventh among all league pitching staffs.
+- The Astros' 3.96 team ERA ranks sixth across all MLB pitching staffs.

-- Astros pitchers combine to rank 18th in baseball in home runs surrendered (170 total, 1.2 per game).
+- Astros pitchers combine to give up 174 total home runs at a clip of 1.3 per game (to rank 21st in baseball).

-- In his last time out on Tuesday, the right-hander tossed 5 2/3 innings against the Boston Red Sox, allowing two earned runs while surrendering five hits.
+- In his last outing on Wednesday against the Boston Red Sox, the left-hander tossed six innings, allowing two earned runs while surrendering five hits.

-- In 20 games this season, the 28-year-old has a 3.49 ERA and 6.7 strikeouts per nine innings, while allowing a batting average of .260 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.